betjens/Portfolio/Engineering/Data/Find_Similar_Words/readme.md

 # Find Similar Words

-A small analyst project which helps identify data and correct it based on a list of 'valid words'.
+A small analyst project which helps identify words and correct it based on a list of 'valid words'.

 Here is a small sample of its usage: